LENS-TUGraz/LENS_Thesis_Template/presentation/readme.md

 # Presentation

-This folder should contain any presentation that was given within your work.
+This folder should contain any presentation that was given during your work.

 Presentation templates can be found here: https://www.tugraz.at/en/institutes/iti/teaching/templates.